Tear a chunk of fondant out of the package and massage in your hands until it is warm and pliable.

 Fondant, a sugar paste used to decorate pastries, can give cupcakes you make at home a smooth and flat finish, as opposed to traditional frosting that is textured.
 Once you're comfortable working with fondant, you can create intricate and polished designs for your cupcakes that have an appearance and versatility similar to molded plastic.
 Nearly any design can be shaped, cut or molded out of fondant.
 You can buy fondant at grocery, kitchen supply and craft stores.
-Add this to my Recipe Box.

 - Pre-made fondant

 - Buttercream frosting

 - Cupcakes, baked and cooled

 - Rolling pin

 - Cookie cutters